 The firm is experienced in working with clients involved in distressed financial situations requiring bankruptcy proceedings and/or corporate restructuring.

-The banking sector in both Mexico and Texas has undergone tremendous growth and change since the passage of NAFTA.
+The banking and finance sector in both Mexico and Texas has undergone tremendous growth and change since the passage of NAFTA.
 CCN represents many banks and credit institutions on a variety of matters.

 A substantial part of CCN’s practice involves representing automotive and auto-parts industry clients, particularly in Mexico.
 Mexico’s automotive industry is subject to laws, regulations and standards.